 An answer to this part of the question is

-what is happening and no matter how intelligently we
+what is happening and no matter how intelligently we understand

-expectations (personal or societal), then the first two are useless to us in any
+first two are useless to us in any practical sense.

-But think of it!
-If it turns out that you do possess these capabilities — the availability
+out that you do possess these capabilities — the availability

 of enough information to know what is happening, the understanding

 of the significance of that information, and the ability to

 act on that understanding effectively — then you have something

 above rubies and diamonds — in fact, above all value!